Rathbone Ethical Bond

 Resources, Affiliations & Corporate Strategies:

 Bryn Jones is the lead fund manager of the fund.
-He is supported by Stuart Chilvers (Fund Manager), Christie Goncalves (Assistant Fund Manager), and the broader investment team.
-For biographies of the fund managers please visit: https://www.rathbonesam.com/uk/financial-adviser/fixed-income/rathbone-ethical-bond-fund
+He is supported by Stuart Chilvers (Fund Manager), Christie Goncalves (Assistant Fund Manager), and the wider fixed income investment team.
+The investment team also utilises the resources of the wider group, leveraging from areas such as our investment committee structure and dedicated research function.

 At the time of investment, the fund manager is required to have clear approval from the ethical committee.
 This is complemented by a full review of all holdings and the fund’s eligible investment universe ahead of and at the annual review meeting.
-The fund’s holdings are monitored by Greenbank Investment’s (Greenbank) ethical, sustainable and impact (ESI) research team regularly and reviewed in the light of any relevant news, merger and acquisition activity or findings from ongoing company analysis.
+The fund’s holdings are monitored by Greenbank Investments (Greenbank) Ethical, Sustainable and Impact (ESI) Research Team regularly and reviewed in the light of any relevant news, merger and acquisition activity or findings from ongoing company analysis.

 The fund does not have an external committee or verification process; it believes this control is provided by accountability to investors and public scrutiny.
 The complete portfolio is published in the Interim and Annual Reports and is also made publicly available monthly.
 Unitholders and others are encouraged to comment on the fund’s holdings and how they view the application of its ethical criteria.

-Greenbank Investments’ ESI research team
+Greenbank Investments’ ESI Research Team

 - Sophie Lawrence - Stewardship and Engagement Lead